 What is 6% real estate commission?

 The 6% real estate commission has long been considered the traditional standard in U.S. home sales.
-Historically, this total fee covered both the seller's agent and the buyer’s agent, with each receiving roughly 3%.
+Historically, this total fee covered both the seller's and buyer’s agents, with each receiving roughly 3%.

 Average commission rates have slipped below that classic 6% benchmark in recent years, landing at 5.70% nationwide.
 Rates fluctuate based on local competition, home values, and broader market conditions.